surlykke/Go-Generics-with-constraints/README.md

 * boolean: Underlying type is `bool`
 * comparable: `Comparable`
 * ordered: `Ordered`
-* composite: Type is constrained to have a field or underlying type is a struct
+* composite: Type is constrained to have a field or its underlying type is a struct
 * points to type U: Underlying type is *U
 * indexable with value type U: Underlying type is `[#]U` or `[]U`
 * sliceable with value type U: Underlying type is `[#]U` or `[]U`